jfinaldi/Pipewave/credentials/README.md

 6. Database password : teamprojectgc04!
 7. Database name: Website
 8. Instructions on how to use the above information.
     <br>1.
+Default Schema:
+    <br>2.
 Use SSH client to connect to cloud server, using ppk username/password.
-    <br>2.
+    <br>3.
 Open up a terminal window and change into the code directory

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>